Chronic Pain Management in Langley, BC

 What Is Chronic Pain Management?

-Chronic pain management through exercise therapy is an evidence-based approach that addresses these changes.
+Chronic pain management through exercise-based programs is an evidence-based approach that addresses these changes.
 Led by a registered kinesiologist, your program uses carefully dosed movement and progressive exercise to retrain your nervous system, rebuild physical capacity, and reduce pain sensitivity over time.

 - Graded exercise exposure that gradually builds your tolerance